 - Use the same background throughout your presentation.
 Changing backgrounds with

 every slide will detract from your content rather than adding to it.

 - Stick to the same font throughout.

 - Using a variety of fonts will not enhance communication.
 It may even be a

-- To emphasize something, use an italics or bold wight font.
+- To emphasize something, use italics or bold.